PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 *   Exists Entities, which could spread false information from abroad.
-*   e.Services has Secure Signature Authentication via HTTPS.
+*   Web e.Services has Secure Signature Authentication via HTTPS.
 Each Post in WebSite could be Signed with some e.SecureSignature just like in Document Management Systems.
 ```

 ```